csiz/hex-single-motor-mini-drive/motor-sim/src/normal_dist_tricks.md

 Combining Normal Distributions
 ------------------------------

-Let's explore the behaviour of the normal distribution.
-In the first example we consider how to combine readings from two sources.
-If both readings are normally distributed, the combined reading will also be normally distributed.
-The probability density function (PDF) of the combined reading is the product of the PDFs of the two readings (normalized by the cumulative distribution function (CDF) of difference).
-The mean and variance of the combined reading is [1]:
+Back to math, now that we have a corrected estimate of the motor position we can update our prior belief to incorporate as much information that we have from our measurement (or lack of).
+According to Bayes' rule the likelihood of the real position is proportional to our prior PDF multiplied by the measurment PDF.
+There is a special case when both PDFs are Gaussian, the result is also a Gaussian distribution.
+This special case is the Kalman filter update step derived from first principles.
+The mathematics of the Kalman gain work out to the same value as the weighting factor we use to combine the two PDFs.
+The mean and variance of the combined reading are vizualized below [1]:

 ```tex
 \begin{align*}